EU ministers fail to break digital tax deadlock

-BRUSSELS (Reuters) - European Union finance ministers failed to agree a tax on digital revenues on Thursday, despite a last minute Franco-German plan to salvage the proposal by narrowing its focus to firms like Google (GOOGL.O) and Facebook (FB.O).
+BRUSSELS (Reuters) - European Union finance ministers failed to agree a tax on digital revenues on Tuesday, despite a last minute Franco-German plan to salvage the proposal by narrowing its focus to companies like Google (GOOGL.O) and Facebook (FB.O).

-The European Union’s executive arm proposed a 3 percent tax on big digital firms’ online revenues in March, alleging they funneled profit through states with the lowest tax rates.
+The European Union’s executive arm proposed a 3 percent tax on big digital firms’ online revenues in March, alleging the companies funnelled profit through states with the lowest tax rates.

 The tax requires the support of all 28 EU states, including small, low-tax countries like Ireland which have benefited by allowing multinationals to book profits there on digital sales to customers elsewhere in the European Union.